-In contrast to the majority of Annex I countries, Australia’s targets are not set according to Kyoto architecture.
-The Kyoto architecture sets allowed emissions as a percentage of 1990 GHG emissions excluding LULUCF plus deforestation emissions in 1990 for countries with a net LULUCF source in 1990, which is the case of Australia.
+In contrast to the majority of Annex I countries, Australia’s targets under the Convention are not set according to Kyoto architecture.
+The Kyoto architecture sets allowed emissions as a percentage of 1990 GHG emissions excluding LULUCF plus deforestation emissions in 1990 for countries with a net LULUCF source in 1990, which is the case for Australia.

-In April 2011, new information made clear that Australia’s targets of -5%, -15% and -25% (the latter two being conditional) are to be calculated with respect to its 2000 GHG emissions (excluding LULUCF) plus afforestation, reforestation and deforestation (ARD) emissions in that year.
-The ARD emissions appear to be based on those reported under Kyoto Article 3.3.
+In April 2011, new information made clear that Australia’s targets are to be calculated with respect to its 2000 GHG emissions (excluding LULUCF) plus afforestation, reforestation and deforestation (ARD) emissions in that year (i.e. 2020).

-Taking into account projected ARD emissions 2020 and the benefits gained from Article 3.7 by Australia, this Kyoto equivalent target for the -5% pledge would permit an increase in GHG emissions excluding LULUCF of +17 to 26% above 1990 levels in 2020.
+Taking into account projected ARD emissions 2020 and the benefits gained from the second sentence of Article 3.7 by Australia, this Kyoto equivalent target for the -5% pledge would permit an increase in GHG emissions excluding LULUCF of +17 to 26% above 1990 levels in 2020.
 The range is due to different estimates that can be made for likely future ARD emissions for 2020.

 For the -15% goal the Kyoto equivalent target range is +3% to +13% from 1990 levels; and for the -25% goal the range is -1% to -10% from 1990 levels (GHG emissions excluding LULUCF).